 That’s because there’s a lot of red tape that often scuppers a budding company’s plans.
 If your company has struggled to get the finance it needs, then alternative business funding, like business tax credits, might help.

-If you already know about business tax credits, then click below to get your advance within 24 hours now.
-Otherwise, read on to see how this business loan alternative can help and learn more about five risky options you should avoid.
+With Adsum, you can get your tax advance within 24 hours now.
+Read on to see how this business loan alternative can help and learn more about five risky options you should avoid.

-However, the high-street typically enforces much stricter lending criteria, which your business may struggle to meet if it’s small or just starting out.
+However, the high street typically enforces strict lending criteria, which your business may struggle to meet if it’s small or just starting out.
 Cutting through all the red tape can be a tall order if your business has low working capital, uncertain sales forecasts, or difficulty showing its trading history.

 Asset funding uses a company’s balance sheet to determine the value of the assets you already own.
 This is then used as security to borrow money.
 The trouble is, if your balance sheet is valued low, you might not be able to borrow as much as you might need.